Coherent control of thermoelectric currents and noise in quantum thermocouples: Introduction

-This way, the coupling to the heat source is able to dramatically change the conduction properties of a system.
-One can think for instance in using the resulting interference to enhance transport between some pairs of terminals while suppressing it into some others.
+This effect evidences that the coupling to the heat source can dramatically change the conduction properties of a system.
+Think for instance of using the resulting interference to enhance transport between some pairs of terminals while suppressing it into some others.
 We are interested in finding the simplest configurations where such effect leads to efficient heat to power conversion.
 For this, we consider a one-dimensional two-terminal conductor with two regions where electrons are scattered (defined by scattering matrices ${\cal S}_\alpha$, with $\alpha$=1,2).
 The two regions are separated by a distance $d$ short with respect to the electron mean free path (we assume ballistic propagation).
 This separation can be scanned by the tip of a tunneling microscope~\cite{buttiker:1989,gramespacher:1997,gramespacher:1999} which exchanges particles with the conductor (though we will assume that the injected particle current is zero in average).
 The tip couples the conductor to a third terminal, H, that acts as the heat source, see Fig.~\ref{fig:scheme}.
-Transport between every two terminals depends not only by the properties of the two scattering regions $\alpha$ but also on the internal reflections also involving the tip.
+Transport between every two terminals depends not only on the properties of the two scattering regions $\alpha$ but also on the internal reflections involving the tip.
 Therefore, the position of the tip, situated at a distance $x$ from the scattering region 1, can be used to shape the transmission probabilities between all three terminals in a way that can be controlled experimentally.
-Using this effect, the system thermoelectric response can be tuned.
-Nanometer resolved nonlocal thermoelectric responses have been achieved in one-~\cite{fast:2020,gachter_spatially_2020} and two-dimensional samples~\cite{Park2013,harzheim:2018,brun2019} via different kinds of scanning probes.
+Using this property, the system thermoelectric response can be tuned.
+Nanometer-resolved nonlocal thermoelectric responses have been achieved in one-~\cite{fast:2020,gachter_spatially_2020} and two-dimensional samples~\cite{Park2013,harzheim:2018,brun2019} via different kinds of scanning probes.